-CITY: CITY OF SAN DIEGO, a California municipal corporation Date: By: James F. Barwick Real Estate Assets Director LESSEE: SAN DIEGO ASSOCIATION OF GOVERNMENTS Date: By: Paul C. Jablonski Chief Executive Officer ENVIRONMENTAL ANALYSIS SECTION ENVIRONMENTAL CLEARANCE:
+CITY: CITY OF SAN DIEGO, a California municipal corporation Date: By: James F. Barwick Real Estate Assets Director LESSEE: SAN DIEGO ASSOCIATION OF GOVERNMENTS Date: By: Paul C. Jablonski Chief Executive Officer ENVIRONMENTAL ANALYSIS SECTION

+Date: By:

+Name:

+Title:

-Date: By: Name: Title: APPROVED as to form and legality this day of , 2008.
-MICHAEL J. AGUIRRE, City Attorney By: H. Serrano, Deputy City Attorney John APPROVED as to form for LESSEE on t this day of , 2008.
-By: MTS Office of General Counsel
+APPROVED as to form and legality this day of , 2008.

+MICHAEL J. AGUIRRE, City Attorney

+By: John

+H. Serrano, Deputy City Attorney

+APPROVED as to form for LESSEE on t his day of 2008

+AT THO VED as to form for EESSEE on t ms day or , 2006.

+Ву:

+MTS Office of General Counsel